Thinking about fostering?

 What requirements are there?

-We do need fosterers to commit to a minimum of two weeks.
+We do need fosterers to commit to a minimum of four weeks.

 We generally require fosterers to be based in Galway city or County but outside of this area may be considered for long-term fosters or dogs with particular needs.